 Create a list of assets

-Thirdly, the estate planning checklist should have a list of all the assets under the current owner.
+Thirdly, this planning checklist should have a list of all the assets under the current owner.
 They are all the assets and property that jointly make up the “estate.”
 This step is essential to have an idea of the estate’s total value (net worth).
-The list should outline any personal assets, real estate property, investments, vehicles, business entities, valuable possessions (such as art and jewelry), and any other possessions together with their estimated value.
+The list should outline any personal assets, real estate property, investments, vehicles, business entities, valuable possessions (such as art and jewellery), and any other possessions together with their estimated value.
 Any life insurance policies owned by the person should also be included.

 Determine the beneficiaries

-After listing the assets, the estate planning checklist should outline who are the beneficiaries/heirs of the estate.
+After listing the assets, the planning checklist for an estate should outline who are the beneficiaries/heirs of the estate.
 Beneficiaries are individuals to whom the estate will be transferred if the person dies.
 Ordinarily, the beneficiaries of a person are; the spouse if he or she is married and their children, if any.
 The checklist should identify the beneficiaries by the legal and official names.
 The selection of beneficiaries is solely at the discretion of the property owner.
 Beneficiaries can also be companies, organizations such as foundations, and non-profit organizations, not just people.

 Decide a trust or a will

 The next step should be to provide documents necessary for the legal transfer of the estate to the heirs/beneficiaries.
-Transfer of ownership can be done through:

-- Last will and testament – Commonly termed as a “Will.”
+• Last will and testament – Commonly termed as a “Will.”
 It is meant to indicate by name who will get what upon the death of a property owner.
 The distribution of property will sometimes have to be through a probate process that lasts anywhere from six months to twelve months.

-- Living trust – Used by individuals who wish to avoid the probate process by allowing the initiator of the living trust to be the trustee and continue collecting money being generated by the living trust’s assets or property.
+• Living trust – Used by individuals who wish to avoid the probate process by allowing the initiator of the living trust to be the trustee and continue collecting money being generated by the living trust’s assets or property.
 A living trust is recommended as the beneficiaries get to elude the tedious probate process.
 It is also hard for other family members to question the authenticity of a living trust.

 Whichever means an individual opts to use; the document should be attached to illustrate who was mentioned in the will or trust clearly.